 Learn how CBD can relieve the pain and inflammation of osteoarthritis or rheumatoid arthritis.

 As cannabidiol (CBD) has gained popularity over the years, major organisations such as the Arthritis Foundation have issued guidelines regarding its use in the treatment of rheumatoid arthritis (RA).
 CBD is a non-psychoactive component of cannabis.
-The CBD in most products is extracted from hemp, a variety of cannabis that has only trace amounts (up to 0.3%) of THC, the active compound that gets people high.
+The CBD in most products is extracted from hemp, a variety of cannabis that has only trace amounts (up to 0.3%) of THC, the active compound that gets people high and can also help people with osteoarthritis.

 Studies have shown that CBD can help reduce chronic pain by influencing the activity of endocannabinoid receptors, which can also reduce inflammation.